zew/go-questionnaire/README.md

 the white space between inline block elements subtracts from the total width.
 The column width computation must be based on a compromise slack of i.e. 97.5 percent.

-Stacking cells wit `float: left` takes away the nice vertical middle alignment of the cells.
+Stacking cells wit `float:left` takes away the nice vertical middle alignment of the cells.

 ### Mobile layout